 Click on the graphic below to see a table with all hosting plans, disk sizes, and total dues listed.

 The base, monthly price for virtual private servers also depends on your income (budget) range.
 Each virtual private server comes with a 25GB system disk, 1 CPU core and 1 GB of RAM.
 You can add additional disks for data storage that will come out of your existing membership plan’s disk space allotment.
 You may also include additional CPU cores, RAM and/or SSD storage (see below for how those decisions affect your dues).

 |Income(Budget) Range 1||$45.00|

 CPUs, RAM and solid state drives

-In addition to the base monthly dues for each virtual private server, you will need to select at least 1 CPU and at least 1 GB of RAM for each virtual private server you have.
+In addition to the base monthly dues for each virtual private server (which includes 1 CPU core and 1 GB of RAM), you may select additional CPU cores, RAM, and/or solid state disk drives for each virtual private server you have.